rduplain/nixd/README.md

 preferred developer packages into reliable, automated tasks which are run at the right times.

-You could include a install task in your build system (make, maven, rake, ...), but the effort is non-trivial to keep the install task efficient, resilient to downtime of your community hosting services, reliable across target environments, readable, and maintainable.
+You could include an install task in your build system (make, maven, rake, ...), but the effort is non-trivial to keep the install task efficient, resilient to downtime of your community hosting services, reliable across target environments, readable, and maintainable.
 It's nixd role to make this effort trivial.
 Trivial and grokkable.
 Write automation hooks your team can easily understand.

 In configuration management terms, nixd is a local execution environment.
 Provide a shell, call `nixd install`, then run your project.